microsoft/pxt/docs/blog/csed-week/csed-week-2020.md

 ![Minecraft Demo Lesson](/static/blog/csed-week/csed-week-2020/minecraft-demo.png)

-This year’s Hour of Code experience is called “A Tale of Two Villages” and is all about diversity and inclusion.
+This year’s Hour of Code experience is called "A Tale of Two Villages" and is all about diversity and inclusion.

 https://youtu.be/FALg48OxtBQ